alekuts/alekuts-archlinux/README.md

 # 🐧
-My installation script for Arch Linux (for me) \
+My installation script for Arch Linux (for me)
-\
-Use `bash arch-post-install.sh` and enter password after system reboot